SAP-archive/yaaS-implicit-grant/README.md

 # Tutorial with sample code for the Implicit Grant Flow

 ## Overview
-The sample code in this tutorial presents the flow for acquiring access tokens in a project.
+The sample code in this tutorial presents the Implicit Grant flow for acquiring access tokens in a project.

 ## Documentation
 For detailed documentation of OAuth2 authorization flows go to the [OAuth2 RFC](http://tools.ietf.org/html/rfc6749#section-1.3) framework and the [First Steps with APIs](https://devportal.yaas.io/gettingstarted/) section of the Getting Started in the Dev Portal.